BrokenShards/MiInput/readme.md

 # SFInput
-A basic input manager for use with SFML.Net.
+A basic input manager for use with SFML.Net and XInput.

 SFInput is a simple action based input manager using SFML.Net for mouse and keyboard input and XInput for joystick input.
-SFInput is written entirely for my own usage in my own projects but I am open to fixing any issues that may be found.
+SFInput was written entirely for my own usage in my own projects, but if anyone else ends up using it, I am open to suggestions and will attempt to fix any issues.

 ## Usage
 See `SFInputTest/Example.cs" for example code and usage.